Find out in less than a minute.

 There are solar panel salespeople on every corner.
 It's difficult to separate the sales pitch and gimmicks from the actual benefits for you.

-Investing in solar can be a big financial investment.
-Outfitting your home with a solar panel system is not cheap and is something that you will have to deal with for the next 20+ years.
+Investing in solar can be a significant financial decision.
+Outfitting your home with a solar panel system is not cheap.
+You will have to deal with it for the next 20+ years.

 We’ll go through each of the pros and cons of solar power and what each means for your wallet and carbon footprint.

-There are a lot of moving parts when it comes to making a decision about solar.
-Your financial situation and solar energy goals will dictate how strongly each pro and con affect your decision.
+There are many moving parts when it comes to making a decision about solar.
+Your finances and energy goals will dictate how each pro and con affect your decision.

 This chart lists the most common pros and cons of solar power that people have to deal with.

 The biggest pro of solar panels for those looking for cost savings is the potential to reduce or eliminate their electricity bills.
 This is also what many solar salespeople will start their pitch with.